Can I File a Wrongful Death Lawsuit for My Spouse?

 • An individual died after suffering from an injury in the workplace.
 Workplace injuries can occur in a variety of ways.
 If there was a faulty piece of equipment or proper safety precautions were not in place, a wrongful death lawsuit may be a viable legal option.

-To hold someone else liable for negligence that caused your spouse’s death, there are four elements that must be proven in the court of law – duty, breach of duty, causation, and damages.
+To hold someone else liable for negligence that caused your spouse’s death, four elements must be proven in the court of law: duty, breach of duty, causation, and damages.

 • Duty refers to the notion that the defendant owed your spouse “due care.”
 For instance, if you lost your spouse because of a botched surgery, you can argue that the doctor failed to provide the appropriate and expected medical standard of care.

 • Breach of duty is then addressed.
-Following the same example, this is where you would need to prove that the doctor failed to competently perform the surgery.
+Following the same example, you would need to prove that the doctor failed to perform the surgery competently.

-• Damages in a wrongful death lawsuit are obvious, as an individual has already lost his or her life because of someone else’s negligence or intent.
+• Damages in a wrongful death lawsuit are obvious, as an individual has already lost their life because of someone else’s negligence or intent.

-While you may know that someone else is responsible for your spouse’s death, this is where it becomes imperative to receive assistance from an experienced wrongful death attorney.
-In order to make the strongest case possible, you need a lawyer who knows how to gather and present the necessary evidence to prove the legitimacy of your wrongful death claim.
+While you may know that someone else is responsible for your spouse’s death, this is where it becomes important to receive assistance from an experienced wrongful death attorney.
+To make the strongest case possible, you need a lawyer who knows how to gather and present the necessary evidence to prove the legitimacy of your wrongful death claim.

 As a spouse, you have the right to pursue legal damages in a wrongful death claim.
 The financial compensation you may seek can cover several different categories, including: